Seren-Hughes/crystal-cave/TESTING.md

 #### Outcome:
 Overwriting only the element’s span avoided removing the entire element under `.level-indicator`.
 Thanks to these incremental adjustments, the indicator reliably shows “Level 1” on new `startGame()` calls, and the console no longer logs missing elements.

+## 🔎 Overlay & Crystal Interactivity Debugging 🛠️

+### Issue:
+After introducing modals and more complex game states, crystals sometimes became unresponsive even though logs showed event listeners were attached and it was the player's turn.
+Console logs alone were not enough to diagnose the problem.

+### Cause:
+The `.overlay` element, which controls user interaction, was still active and blocking pointer events even when the game logic indicated it should be inactive.
+This was especially problematic after modal interactions or during certain game states.

+### Troubleshooting Steps:
+- Switched from relying solely on console logs to using the VS Code debugger to step through the code and inspect variable states and event flow.
+- Temporarily changed the `.overlay` element from transparent to an opaque colour.
+This made it visually obvious when the overlay was active and blocking interactions.
+- Recorded a video of the overlay in action to correlate visual state with code execution and event logs.
+- Observed that the overlay was still covering the game area and blocking pointer events at unintended times.

+### Solution:
+- Refactored the overlay activation/deactivation logic to ensure it was only active when intended (e.g., during sequence playback or when a modal was open).
+- Used the visible overlay to confirm that overlay state matched the intended game state at all times.
+- Increased the `z-index` of the `.modal-container` to ensure modal buttons appeared above the overlay and were clickable.

+**Commit:**
+`a01f9c6` — Update overlay crystal logic for crystal interactivity states; made overlay opaque for debugging.

+### Reasoning Behind the Fix:
+Making the overlay visible allowed for immediate visual feedback on its state, which quickly revealed the root cause of the interaction issues.
+The VS Code debugger helped confirm that the overlay and game state flags were not always in sync.

+### Lesson Learned:
+- Making invisible UI blockers visible (even temporarily) can quickly reveal interaction issues.
+- The VS Code debugger is invaluable when console logs are insufficient for tracking down state or event flow bugs.
+- In hindsight, implementing a visible overlay for debugging earlier would have saved significant troubleshooting time and clarified many interaction issues much sooner.

+### Testing Results:
+After implementing the fix:
+1. Overlay state now matches the intended game state at all times.
+2. Crystals and modal buttons respond correctly to user interactions.
+3. No further issues with unresponsive crystals or blocked modals.

+#### Video: Overlay Debugging in Action

+The following video shows the opaque overlay blocking interactions and how making it visible helped identify and resolve the issue: